elan-dcc/elan-dcc.github.io/content/en/researchers/internal/int_env.md

 +++
-title = 'About the internal environment' layout = 'page' menu = 'researchers_menu_int'
+title = 'Step-by-step Access Guide: I-Drive (internal environment)' layout = 'page' menu = 'researchers_menu_int' weight = 15
 +++

-# The internal environment: ELAN-GP data on the I-drive
+# Requesting Access to the I-Drive (internal environment)
 Research data from the ELAN-GP data warehouse is made available on the I-drive of the LUMC network.
 While the I-drive is accessible to all LUMC staff, subfolders are restricted to authorised personnel directly involved in specific projects.
 For instance, access to a research project folder containing ELAN-GP data is limited to the designated researchers.

 ## Data Source and Updates